-If you asked me to pick one cuisine that was my absolute favorite (other than traditional southern, of course), I'm sure it would have to be Italian.
+If you asked me to pick one cuisine that was my absolute favorite (other than traditional Southern, of course), I’m sure it would have to be Italian.
 I just enjoy everything about it, including this Chicken Cacciatore recipe.
-It's one of my go-to's!
+It’s one of my go-tos!

 And, best of all, most children love Italian food.
-I mean really, kids and pizza ...enough said.
+I mean, really, kids and pizza …enough said.

-However, if you'd like to make a more classic version with wine in the sauce, I've included notes about how to do that in the Tips section at the end of the post and in the recipe card.
+However, if you’d like to make a more classic version with wine in the sauce, I’ve included notes about how to do that in the Tips section near the end of the post and in the recipe card.

 What is “Cacciatore?”